theknighthades/cosmodrome-installer/README.md

-# cosmodrome-installer
+# Cosmodrome-Installer

-installs cosmodrome alongside a fresh Arch Linux build
+This is a simple script that installs Artix Linux and Cosmodrome.